 Aaron made a golden idol in the shape of a calf.
 The people began to wildly worship the idol and make sacrifices to it!
 God was very angry with them because of their sin.
-He wanted to destroy them.
+God told Moses he wanted to destroy them.
 But Moses asked God not to kill them.
 God listened to his prayer and did not destroy them.

-Moses finally came down from Mount Sinai.
-He was carrying the two stone tablets on which God had written the Ten Commandments.
-Then he saw the idol.
-He was so angry that he smashed the tablets.
+When Moses came down from Mount Sinai, he was carrying the two stone tablets on which God had written the Ten Commandments.
+When Moses saw the idol, he was so angry that he smashed the tablets.

-Then Moses beat the idol into powder, threw the powder into some water and made the people drink the water.
+Then Moses burned the idol and ground it into powder.
+He threw the powder into a stream and made the people drink the water.
 God sent a plague on the people and many of them died.